-You need to make your choice of the trailer has enough space and capacity to accommodate your excavator and the weight of the attachments you’re transporting, it will generally be an RGN, step deck or flatbed trailer.
+You need to choose a transport trailer that has enough space and capacity to accommodate your excavator and the weight of the attachments you’re shipping.
+It will generally be an RGN, step deck or flatbed trailer.
 Since most excavators are generally an oversize load, you will require a larger transportation device with a higher weight rating to handle your weight correctly.
 You can find out the weight rating of the trailer on owners equipment manual or the identification plate.

 The loading guidelines outlined in the owner’s manual are important and following them while loading your excavator will help in ensuring you do not miss critical details.
 Some procedures to consider include:

 – Make sure you are aware of how to operate the machine you are loading correctly.

 – Pack the trailer you are loading into on a firm, level ground to avoid shifting or tilting during loading